 - Brazil, 1964, Chile, 1973, the rest of South America throughout the Cold War - backed by the US.

 - This happens with shocking regularity in Thailand.
-As in multiple times a decade.
+As in multiple times a decade, making jokes about the periodicity of revolutions the most applicable of any country in Southeast Asia.
 There have been over 20 coups since 1932.
 Here's a listing of some of the more notable ones.

 - Attempted in Italy with the Golpe Borghese (golpe being a Spanish word Italian media normally use for a coup), with the Corpo forestale dello Stato (basically, the park rangers: at the time they were considered part of the military) providing the manpower.
 The coup was aborted at the last moment when, to his horror, the ringleader found out that the government had manipulated the conspiracy to get an excuse to proclaim martial law (had they tried with the coup, the rest of the military was already mobilized to suppress them).